kalisio/kargo/docs/guides/advanced-usage.md

 Before deploying, do not forget to make the **merged configuration** using the [configure](../reference/cli.md#configure) command.
 :::

+## Using placement constraints

+For each service defined there's a `$(NAME_OF_SERVICE)_CONSTRAINTS` variable that you can define to specify placement constraints.
+The content of these variable should follow the [docker service constraints syntax](https://docs.docker.com/engine/reference/commandline/service_create/#specify-service-constraints---constraint).
+Spaces are not allowed in the variable content, except to specify multiple constraints, in which case space is used as a separator.

 ## Using hooks

 Sometimes, it may be useful to execute some scripts before or after a service is deployed.
 This is the purpose of the hooks.